hey-network/mainchain/readme.md

 ### Preliminary analysis

-Prior to the audit, a series of tools have been used to improve overall code quality and robustness.
+Prior to the audit, a series of tools were used to improve overall code quality and ensure robustness.

 #### Solium

 The [Solium](https://github.com/duaraghav8/Solium) linter can be run with `npm run lint`.
 The following warnings remain and are acceptable, hence they have been silenced by selectively disabling solium on the corresponding lines:
-- `TokenSale.sol:65`: usage of `block.timestamp`, required for the TimedCrowdsale behaviour
+- `TokenSale.sol:65`: usage of `block.timestamp`, required for the TimedCrowdsale behavior.
-- `VestingTrustee.sol:187`: usage of `block.timestamp`, required for the vesting behaviour
+- `VestingTrustee.sol:187`: usage of `block.timestamp`, required for the vesting behavior.
-- `ECVerify.sol:11`: assigning to function parameter (`hash`) argument, kept for simpler code readability, and to stick with the version retrieved from Loom's example
+- `ECVerify.sol:11`: assigning to function parameter (`hash`) argument, kept for simpler code readability and to comply with the version retrieved from Loom's example.
-- `ECVerify.sol:25`: usage of Inline Assembly to decompose signature byte, kept as it is a generally accepted practice to simply extract the `(r, s, v)` parameters, and to stick with the version retrieved from Loom's example
+- `ECVerify.sol:25`: usage of Inline Assembly to decompose signature byte, kept as it is a generally accepted practice to simply extract the `(r, s, v)` parameters and in order to comply with the version retrieved from Loom's example.

 #### Mythril

-The [Mythril](https://mythril.ai/) static analyzer can be run with `npm run mythril`, or independently for each contract (see the full list in `package.json`, for example you can run `npm run mythril:token`).
-Please consult the related doc to install this tool on your machine.
+The [Mythril](https://mythril.ai/) static analyzer can either be run with `npm run mythril` or independently for each contract (see the full list in `package.json`—for example, you can run `npm run mythril:token`).
+Please consult the related documentation to install this tool on your machine.

-For the Token contract, the following warnings were emitted and are acceptable:
+For the token contract, the following warnings were emitted and are acceptable:
-- Integer Overflow (SWC ID: 101) in file `Token.sol:9`: acceptable as the `decimals()` value is set once and for all at deployment with a predictable result
+- Integer Overflow (SWC ID: 101) in file `Token.sol:9`: acceptable as the `decimals()` value is set once and for all at deployment with a predictable result.
-- Message call to external contract (SWC ID: 107) in file `EmergencyERC20Drain.sol:18`: acceptable as this function can only be called by the contract owner, whom we assume is not malicious
+- Message call to external contract (SWC ID: 107) in file `EmergencyERC20Drain.sol:18`: acceptable as this function can only be called by the contract owner, whom we assume is not malicious.
-- Integer Overflow (SWC ID: 101) in file `SafeMath.sol:51`: acceptable as the SafeMath library's purpose is precisely to securely handle this error
+- Integer Overflow (SWC ID: 101) in file `SafeMath.sol:51`: acceptable as the SafeMath library's purpose is precisely to securely handle this error.

 Note that there is a `--max-depth` issue to get the tool running for some contracts, which still needs to be investigated jointly with auditors to understand how to fix the configuration.

 #### Other tools

 The code repository has also been checked with [SmartCheck](https://tool.smartdec.net/) and [Securify](https://securify.chainsecurity.com/), two online security tools.
 [Oyente](https://github.com/melonproject/oyente) could not be deployed on this repository as it uses old `EVM` and `solc` versions which makes it unable to run the code.
-This will also be investigated with auditors to make the most out of the available toolkits.
+This issue will also be investigated alongside auditors in order to take greatest advantage of available toolkits.

 ### Audit
-Will be updated after audit.
+Will be updated following the audit.

 ## 🔭 Codebase overview

 ### Design principles

 The majority of the mainchain codebase relies on standard, open-source contracts.
-The Token Generation Event (TGE) smart contracts are mostly out-of-box OpenZeppelin's library contracts, while the Gateway contract leverage Loom Network's example.
+The Token Generation Event (TGE) smart contracts are mostly out-of-box OpenZeppelin's library contracts, while the Gateway contract leverages Loom Network's example.

-This approach has been chosen deliberately so that the Hey Team can:
+This approach has been chosen deliberately, so that the *Hey* team can:
-- Get a faster time-to-market
+- Achieve a faster time-to-market.
-- Decrease security auditing complexity and cost while minimising the likelihood of bugs
+- Decrease security auditing complexity and cost while minimizing the likelihood of bugs.
-- Increase TGE's participants' trust
+- Increase TGE's participants' trust.
-- Spend more time and energy on specificities of the Hey product that are mostly present on the sidechain contracts ecosystem, and which are the differentiating factor and competitive advantage of Hey as a platform
+- Spend more time and energy on specifics of the *Hey* product that are mostly present on the sidechain contracts ecosystem, and which are the differentiating factor and competitive advantage of *Hey* as a platform.

-The Hey Team has taken great care to track provenance of open-source components, and has made sure to thoroughly review each component internally to get a deep grasp of their interface and implementation.
+The *Hey* team has taken great care to track provenance of open-source components, and has made sure to thoroughly review each component internally in order to ensure a deep understanding of their interfaces and implementations.

 ### Contracts overview

 This repository consists of four main contracts.

-The two main contracts supporting Hey's platform are:
+The two main contracts supporting *Hey*'s platform are:
-- The **Token**, which is a plain ERC20 token using OpenZeppelin's `SimpleToken` [implementation](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/67dac7ae9960fd1790671a315cde56c901db5271/contracts/examples/SimpleToken.sol)
+- The **token**, which is a plain ERC20 token, using OpenZeppelin's `SimpleToken` [implementation](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/67dac7ae9960fd1790671a315cde56c901db5271/contracts/examples/SimpleToken.sol)
-- The **Gateway**, which allows users to redeem Hey tokens when providing the rightly signed message (see full architecture).
-This is a stripped-down version of Loom Network's `Transfer Gateway` [implementation](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/Gateway.sol) to keep only ERC20 withdrawal capabilities.
+- The **Gateway**, which allows users to redeem HEY tokens when providing the accurately signed message (see full architecture).
+This is a stripped-down version of Loom Network's `Transfer Gateway` [implementation](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/Gateway.sol), simplified in order to retain solely ERC20 withdrawal capabilities.

-Besides, two smart contracts are dedicated to the Token Generation Event (TGE):
+In addition to these two principle contracts, two additional smart contracts are employed.
+Both are dedicated to the Token Generation Event (TGE):
-- The **VestingTrustee**, which locks tokens from early pre-sale contributors as well as from Hey's team.
+- The **VestingTrustee**, which locks tokens from early pre-sale contributors as well as from *Hey*'s team.
 This is heavily inspired by SirinLab and Stox's `VestingTrustee` [contract](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol).
 - The **TokenSale** (TGE-specific contract), implementing the `TimedCrowdsale`, `FinalizableCrowdsale`, and `Pausable` behaviours.
-This is mostly an extension of OpenZeppelin's default `Crowdsale` [contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol) with limited customisation.
+This is mostly an extension of OpenZeppelin's default `Crowdsale` [contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol), including limited customization.

-If you are looking for the social network-related features (e.g., Karma management), please checkout the **sidechain** repository.
+If you are looking for the social-network-related features (e.g., Karma management), please look into the **sidechain** repository.

 ### Architecture diagrams
 These diagrams express the inheritance and usage relationships amongst contracts.
-Contracts in blue are the ones that effectively get deployed on the mainchain, composing from higher-level contracts.
+Contracts in blue are those that are deployed effectively on the mainchain, building upon higher-level contracts.

 #### VestingTrustee, Token, TokenSale